The Vermont Statutes Online

 (2) contain recommendations, with supporting data, regarding:

 (d) The proposed guardian shall provide the court with the information and consents necessary for a complete background check.
 Not more than 14 days after receipt of an evaluation supporting guardianship of the respondent, the court shall order from the respective registries background checks of the proposed guardian from any available State registries, including the Adult Abuse Registry, Child Abuse Registry, Vermont Crime Information Center, and the Vermont State Sex Offender Registry, and the court shall consider information received from the registries in determining whether the proposed guardian is suitable.
-However, if appropriate under the circumstances, the court may waive the background reports or may proceed with appointment of a guardian prior to receiving the background reports, provided that the court may remove a guardian if warranted by background reports which the court receives after the guardian's appointment.
+However, if appropriate under the circumstances, the court may waive the background reports or may proceed with appointment of a guardian prior to receiving the background reports, provided that the court may remove a guardian if warranted by background reports that the court receives after the guardian’s appointment.
 If the proposed guardian has lived in Vermont for fewer than five years or is a resident of another state, the court may order background checks from the respective state registries of the states in which the proposed guardian lives or has lived in the past five years or from any other source.
-The court shall provide copies of background check reports to the petitioner, the respondent, and the respondent's attorney.
+The court shall provide copies of background check reports to the petitioner, the respondent, and the respondent’s attorney.

 (e) Regardless of whether the report of the evaluator supports or does not support guardianship, the court shall provide a copy of the evaluation to the respondent, the respondent’s attorney, the petitioner, the guardian upon appointment, and any other individual, including the proposed guardian, determined by the court to have a strong interest in the welfare of the respondent.
 The evaluation shall remain confidential, and recipients of the evaluation are prohibited from sharing the evaluation.
 Notwithstanding the foregoing, the court may restrict access to the evaluation or portions of the evaluation upon objection by one of the parties or on the court’s own motion.
 (Added 1979, No. 76, § 15; amended 1989, No. 187 (Adj.
 Sess.), § 5; 1995, No. 174 (Adj.
 Sess.), § 3; 2005, No. 174 (Adj.
 Sess.), § 24; 2007, No. 15, § 7; 2007, No. 186 (Adj.
 Sess.), § 1; 2017, No. 11, § 35.)